California judge temporarily blocks school district policy requiring parents to be notified if their child asks to go by a new gender identity – KION546

 “While this fight is far from over, today’s ruling takes a significant step towards ensuring the physical, mental, and emotional well-being of transgender and gender-nonconforming students,” the attorney general said.

+Jessica Hardy, a third grade instructor who is the district’s Teacher of the Year, told the board the policy could destroy the sense of trust between children and teachers.

+“We’ll truly hit a milestone in our district when ‘sensitive issues’ aren’t sensitive at all, and these children can choose to simply exist exactly how they are,” Hardy said.

-The disputed policy is one of several similar policies being implemented in other states, including in Texas and New Jersey, and comes as conservative lawmakers nationwide move to limit LGBTQ people’s rights to access health care, use bathroom facilities and participate in sports, among other everyday activities.
+The policies are among several similar measures being implemented in other states, including in Texas and New Jersey, and comes as conservative lawmakers nationwide move to limit LGBTQ people’s rights to access health care, use bathroom facilities and participate in sports, among other everyday activities.

-Portions of the district policy that address parental notification regarding suicide attempts, threats and bullying are not impacted by the judge’s order and remain in effect.
+Portions of the Chino Valley district policy that address parental notification regarding suicide attempts, threats and bullying are not impacted by the judge’s order and remain in effect.

 School district president Sonja Shaw has previously defended the policy and denied concerns that it could harm students.